A fixed-parameter tractable algorithm for combinatorial filter reduction: Main result: algorithm

 The paper's key algorithm just assembles all the pieces presented up to this point; it appears in Algorithm~\ref{algo:fpt}.
 The following lemma and theorem provide its correctness, while the final corollary gives the parameterized running-time.

 \floatname{algorithm}{Algorithm} Figure~\ref{fig:R_and_D} helps to illustrate the relationships between the subsets of $\Zpairs$ appearing in the algorithm: $\D$ and $\R$ partition $\Zpairs$, and so too do $\eD$ and $\uR$.
 Two additional points are worth noting.
 Though the domains are taken as $\eD$ when $G^+$ is constructed, and $\eD$ is usually larger than $\D$, it is only the downstream enabled prescriptions on $\D$ that are enumerated.
 Secondly, line~\ref{line:std-min-clique} constructs a minimal clique cover on $G^+$, which is unconstrained.
-This sub-problem, though \nphard, is fixed-parameter tractable, and we use the method mentioned Lemma~\ref{existing:fpt} in the analysis below.
+This sub-problem, though \nphard, is fixed-parameter tractable, and we will use the specific method mentioned in Lemma~\ref{existing:fpt} for the subsequent analysis appearing below.